sophiefeldmanbright/ScHARR-open-science-workshop/index.md

 Learn about the data science of health economics modelling workflow in R.

 ## Prerequisites
-* __Day 1__: No health economics background is assumed.
-Basic statistics and probabilty is preferable and ideally some Bayesian inference.
+* Basic R and maths

 # Learning Objectives

-From basic principles to advanced graphics.
+From basic principles to advanced coding.
 You will be able to

 * Write `clean code'
 * Understand package workflows in RStudio
 * Write Functions
 * Use tidyverse
 * Do basic debugging
+* Unit testing
 * Document your code
-* Create a GitHub page
-* Create visualisations
-* Make a simple Shiny app

 ## Software
-Required software (for day 2):
+Required software:
 * R (free general statistical software)
+* RStudio

-We suggest all participants bring a laptop on which they have installed R.
+We suggest all participants bring a laptop on which they have installed these already.

 ### Installation